 If CDBG funds are used for acquisition or clearance to remove conditions of blight (assuming the property meets that definition through documentation), then this is considered to be the initial use of the property.
 Any subsequent or redevelopment use of the property/vacant land is considered to be a "change of use" under 24 CFR 570.505.
 The U.S. Department of Housing and Urban Development (HUD) regulations pursuant to 24 CFR 570.505 require that the "end use" of the property should also meet a national objective, "the new use of such property qualifies as meeting of the national objectives in §570.208 (formerly §570.901) and not a building for the general conduct of business".
 The "end use" of the property or vacant land must meet one of the remaining two Broad National Objectives: (1) Activities benefiting low- and moderate-income persons or (2) Urgent Need.
 Most often the "end use" will need to meet the Broad National Objective activities benefiting low- and moderate-income persons.
-The redevelopment/reuse plan for the building/vacant lot must be a CDBG eligible activity designed to benefit low- to moderate-income persons (i.e. a community service facility, economic development, etc.).
+The redevelopment/reuse plan for the building/vacant lot must be a CDBG eligible activity designed to benefit low- to moderate-income persons (i.e. a community service facility, economic development projects, such as the removal of blighted residential structures, must also conform to the above regulations.

-3) Activities designed to meet community needs having a particular urgency
+3) Activities designed to meet community needs having a documented urgency